 Yes, you can also wash them if desired.
-Use water and mild detergent, and rinse thoroughly.
+Simply use water and rinse thoroughly.
 Do not use solvents (e.g. alcohol laden wipes, acetone).
-Mouthpieces must be perfectly dry before use in order to prevent false positive results.
+Mouthpieces must be perfectly dry before use.

 The answer to this question is entirely dependent on where the interlock device setpoint level has been set and how quickly your body metabolizes alcohol.
 For this reason it is recommended not to drink any alcohol at all before driving.
 Remember that alcohol stays in the body for many hours after you stop drinking.
 Alcohol levels in the morning after consuming alcohol the night before may also prevent you from starting your vehicle.